andcut/snakecult-site/src/snakecult_translate/README.md

 # snakecult_translate

 A modular translation toolkit tailored for Hugo-based static sites.
-It lets you translate Markdown content into Spanish (or any language) using OpenAI models, with three workflow styles:
+It lets you translate Markdown content into **any target language** using OpenAI models, with three workflow styles:

 | Mode | Script | When to use |